unnonouno/jqp/README.rst

   -h, --help  show this help message and exit --version   show version and exit
   --import IMPORT  modules to import
-  --sort-keys, -S  sort keys in objects when the command print it --raw-input, -R  pass each line text as a string instead of parsing it as JSON --raw-output, -r   when a result is string, the command shows a raw string
+  --ascii-output, -a  with this option, jqp ensures ASCII output --sort-keys, -S  sort keys in objects when the command print it --raw-input, -R  pass each line text as a string instead of parsing it as JSON --raw-output, -r   when a result is string, the command shows a raw string